 ROWNUM() = 5

-Please note that each model can only contain one SAVEACTION of each type.
+Please note that a model can only contain one single SAVEACTION.

 SAVEACTION(type, message, subject, email)